> Oregon Dept. of Forestry - Public Affairs Office disseminated the

 > Vehicle Recreation Commission awarded grants funded by fuel taxes,

-> off-highway vehicle registration fees and vehicle recreation area entrance
+> off-highway vehicle registration fees and vehicle recreation area

 > fees.
 With $36 million, California's is the nation's largest off-highway